UN commission of inquiry accuses Israel of genocide in Gaza and urges global action

 Pillay said “responsibility for the atrocity crimes lies with Israeli authorities at the highest echelons” over the nearly two-year war.

-Chris Sidoti, one of the commission’s three members, said he hoped that the report would reach people in Israel, insisting they had been “betrayed” by the government in its “abject refusal” to take action to rescue Israeli hostages after 1,200 people were killed on Oct.
+Commission member Chris Sidoti said he hoped the report would reach people in Israel, insisting they had been “betrayed” by the government in its “abject refusal” to take action to rescue Israeli hostages after 1,200 people were killed on Oct.
 7 two years ago, and its “genocidal war” that has jeopardized Israel’s security.

 “We cannot understand how traumatic the 7th of October was for the people of Israel,” he told reporters.
 “The trauma and their suffering has been ruthlessly manipulated by Netanyahu and his cronies for the last two years — and it’s time that it stopped.
 And it’s time that those who are responsible for this were held accountable.”